philsch/ansible-redshift/README.md

     login_host=some-redshift.cluster.eu-central-1.redshift.amazonaws.com
     login_user=rs_master
     login_password=123456Abcdef
-    db=mydatabase
+    db=my_database
-    user=newrsuser
+    user=new_rs_user
     password=passwF0rN3wRsUser
     privs:
-        - rsschemaa:USAGE/ALL:ALL
+        - rs_schema_a:USAGE/ALL:ALL
-        - rsschemab:USAGE/ALL:SELECT,INSERT # USAGE on schema and SELECT,INSERT on all tables of this schema
+        - rs_schema_b:USAGE/ALL:SELECT,INSERT # USAGE on schema and SELECT,INSERT on all tables of this schema
-        - rsschemac:USAGE/tablea:SELECT,INSERT/tableb:ALL # USAGE on schema and SELECT,INSERT on specific tables only
+        - rs_schema_c:USAGE/table_a:SELECT,INSERT/table_b:ALL # USAGE on schema and SELECT,INSERT on specific tables only
     state=present
 ```